libsemigroups/libsemigroups/docs/source/konieczny.rst

 =========

-``libsemigroups`` contains a preliminary implementation of Konieczny's generalisation of Lallement-McFadden's algorithm for computing the structure of finite semigroups that act on sets; see the documentation below for further details.
+``libsemigroups`` contains a preliminary implementation of Konieczny's generalisation of the Lallement-McFadden' algorithm for computing the structure of finite semigroups that act on sets; see the documentation below for further details.
 It is preliminary in the sense that the interface exposed by the relevant classes is minimal, and that certain optimisations remain to be performed.